 For "dangerous actions" in the Dashboard you need to re-authenticate with your Account password (and 2FA if enabled).
 As the fortrabbit Dashboard is all about administrative tasks, this includes many tasks.
 So in short: we do SUDO.
 You can also modify how often you'll have to enter your SUDO password.

-We recomend to store your public SSH key with your fortrabbit Account.
-You can also install multiple keys with your Account, for instance one for your desktop, one for your laptop. fortrabbit automatically installs your up-to-date key(s) on each App you have access to.
+We recommend storing your public SSH key with your fortrabbit Account.
+You can also install multiple keys with your Account.
+For instance, you could have two separate keys for your desktop and laptop. fortrabbit automatically installs your up-to-date key(s) on each App you have access to.